dev-rafa1707/API_Python_Flask_LocalStorage/readme.md

 jsonify

-* We are useing request.rest that is a VSCode extension to test the routes, but you can use Postman or any other tool fot that purpose.
+* We are using request.rest that is a VSCode extension to test the routes, but you can use Postman or any other tool for that purpose.

 * Get All Cars
 GET http://localhost:5000/cars